pyserial/pyserial/documentation/pyserial.rst

 * pywin32 extensions on Windows
 * "Java Communications" (JavaComm) or compatible extension for Java/Jython

 Installation
 ============

 pyserial
 --------
-This installs a package that can be used from python (``import serial``).
+This installs a package that can be used from Python (``import serial``).

-The Python pywin32 library needs to be installed on windows.
+The Python pywin32 library needs to be installed on Windows.

 To install the module for all users on the system, administrator rights (root) is required..